-Associate degrees are offered in business management, accounting, banking, computer programming, supervision and a variety of office-related areas (including administrative, legal and medical) for individuals interested in seeking employment upon completion of these two-year programs.
-The Division also provides an associate degree in Business Administration for those students who are planning to pursue a bachelor's degree at a four-year institution.
+Associate degrees are offered in business management, accounting, banking, computer programming, supervision and a variety of office-related areas (including administrative, legal and medical) for those seeking employment.
+The division also provides an associate degree in Business Administration for those planning to pursue a bachelor's degree.

-In addition, there are several one-year certificate programs available, including microcomputer operations, office specialist, medical transcriptionist and accounting clerk.
-A special one- and two-term Accelerated Secretarial Advancement Program is designed to help students quickly update their clerical skills.
+In addition, several one-year certificate programs are available, including microcomputer operations, office specialist, medical transcriptionist and accounting clerk.
+A special one- and two-term Accelerated Secretary Advancement Program is designed to help students quickly update their clerical skills.